-Walton County School District provides 21st Century Community Learning Center (CCLC) for ten centers.
-The centers operated outside of regular day school hours for at least 12 hours weekly.
-The centers serve ten Title I schools, K-12.
-The 21st CCLC programs provide a high-quality afterschool program that responds to the identified needs of students and their families specifically addressing academic under-achievement, limited cultural experiences, low attendance rates, and the inability of working and poor families to provide safe, quality supervision and constructive activities for school-aged children.
+Walton County School District provides 21st Century Community Learning Centers (CCLC) at ten school sites.
+The ten centers operate outside of regular day school hours for at least 12 hours weekly.
+The centers serve ten K-12 Title I schools.
+The 21st CCLC programs provide high-quality afterschool programs that respond to the identified needs of students and their families.
+They specifically address academic under-achievement, limited cultural experiences, low attendance rates, and the inability of working and poor families to provide safe, quality supervision and constructive activities for school-aged children.
 Partners work with the co-applicants to provide an afterschool program that aligns with the regular school day and assures all resources are in place.
-This afterschool programming focuses on increasing academic performance by providing academic enrichment through small classes, tutoring and cultural/ recreational experiences in a safe environment.
+Afterschool programming focuses on increasing academic performance by providing academic enrichment through small classes, tutoring and cultural/ recreational experiences in a safe environment.
 Furthermore, literacy opportunities, GED preparation, and college/career education for caregivers are available.
 We make concerted efforts to engage families at every opportunity and welcome them to attend with their children during program hours at any time.
 The centers also provide education to caregivers on ways to help their students succeed in school.
 The goals are to: (1) increase academic performance through engaging academic activities; (2) improve positive student behavior (including homework completion and class participation) through cultural, recreational and technology activities in a positive and safe environment that empowers students to grow socially, emotionally and academically; and (3) to increase family involvement through literacy and related educational activities.
-Goals are measured through the increase in: EOG and EOC scores; grades; homework completion; class participation;

-positive behavior changes; and positive student, teacher and parent feedback.
+Goals are measured through the increase in: EOG and EOC scores; grades; homework completion; class participation; positive behavior changes; and positive student, teacher and parent feedback.
 Centers utilize baseline data on grades, attendance, and behavior, then measure the goals and objectives throughout the school year.